 Lesson 6: Finding Reality: Sound Libraries, Collections, and the Outside World

-- Assignment 6: Sound Effects “in the Wild”
+- Assignment 6: Sound Effects for a Car

-- Assignment 7: Using Your Body to Create Sound
+- Assignment 7: Distorting Your Layers and Using Your Body to Create Sound

 - Do the Characters Hear It?
 Score, Source, and “Scource”